sofoste93/ConsoleApp_SimpleCalculator/README.md

 # ConsoleApp_SimpleCalculator
-A simple calculator with C#: Version 1.0
+A simple calculator with C#: for actual version please check out Release notes

 --------------------------------------------------------